Why It Works

 Light one chimney full of charcoal.
 When all the charcoal is lit and covered with gray ash, spread evenly over one side of coal grate.
 Alternatively, set half the burners of a gas grill to high heat.
 Set cooking grate in place, cover grill and allow to preheat for 5 minutes.
 Clean and oil the grilling grate.

-Place burgers directly over hot coals, cover with vents open, and cook, turning occasionally, until well charred and center of burgers register 110°F (43°C) on an instant read thermometer, about 5 minutes.
-Place cheese on top of burgers and continue to cook until cheese is melted and burgers register 125°F (52°C) for medium rare or 135°F (57°C) for medium, 1 to 2 minutes longer.
+Place burgers directly over hot coals, cover with vents open, and cook, turning occasionally, until well charred and center of burgers register 110°F (43°C) on an instant-read thermometer, about 5 minutes.
+Place cheese on top of burgers and continue to cook until cheese is melted and burgers register 125°F (52°C) for medium-rare or 135°F (57°C) for medium, 1 to 2 minutes longer.
 Transfer burgers to a large plate.

 Toast buns over center of grill until golden brown and warmed through.
 Top burgers as desired, place in buns, and serve.

-Meat grinder or food processor
+Grill, chimney starter, instant-read thermometer, meat grinder or food processor

 For better flavor, use a combination of short rib, brisket, and sirloin in place of the ground chuck.
 For our favorite premium blend, see this blue label burger blend recipe.